The

 the Arch of Titus is a much more successful monument, an architectural

-greater historical interest, since it commemorates the end of
+of greater historical interest, since it commemorates the

-the Jewish Wars in AD 70: among its reliefs, a triumphal procession
+end of the Jewish Wars in AD 70: among its reliefs, a triumphal

-with a unique representation of the sacred furnishings of the
+procession with a unique representation of the sacred furnishings

 B

-a dressing room, a gymnasium (where they could run , do gymnastics,
+a gymnasium (where they could run , do gymnastics, box, fence

-box, fence and above all play ball), a sauna, three different
+and above all play ball), a sauna, three different pools:

-pools: a hot one, a warm one and a cold one and yet another one
+a hot one, a warm one and a cold one and yet another one just

 where feasts and banquets were held (these rooms had a special